vagabond1215/Fantasy-Survival/README.md

 - **proficiencies** – character skills with diminishing returns and task metadata support.
 - **technology** – unlocked technologies which gate other features.
 - **time** – day and season progression.

+Shared data definitions—such as equipment specs and crafting recipes—now live in `src/data/`.
+Keeping these resources in a central folder ensures UI components, gameplay logic, and the documentation mirror all pull from the same records.

 The application is a static site and can be served locally via any HTTP server that supports ES modules.
 The default entry point is `index.html` which loads